ibexa/documentation-developer/docs/search/extensibility/index_custom_elasticsearch_data.md

 - `Ibexa\Contracts\ElasticSearchEngine\Mapping\Event\ContentIndexCreateEvent`
 - `Ibexa\Contracts\ElasticSearchEngine\Mapping\Event\LocationIndexCreateEvent`

-These events are called when the index is created for the content and Location documents, respectively.
+These events are called when the index is created for the content and location documents.

 You can pass the event to a subscriber which gives you access to the document that you can modify.

 In the following example, when an index in created for a content or a Location document, the event subscriber adds a `custom_field` of the type `StringField` to the index:

 ``` php hl_lines="19 20 21"
 <?php